If only everyone could be as happy as they are….

 Sharon Lathan’s latest novel in her Darcy Saga far exceeds her previous novels.
 Lathan shifts her focus for the fourth book, and brings into the fold Caroline Bingley, Colonel Fitzwilliam, Georgiana Darcy, and Kitty and Mary Bennet.
 This was a smart move on Lathan’s part, as I can imagine it would be difficult to drive along the story of Lizzy and Darcy after three lengthy novels.

-The novels opens around Christmas, and I had the fortune to read this book on a cold snowy December day, and found the beginning of Lathan’s book cozy and delicious.
+The novel opens around Christmas, and I had the fortune to read this book on a cold snowy December day, and found the beginning of Lathan’s book cozy and delicious.
 One of her strengths as a novelist is setting an ideal scene, one that the reader can’t help but want to be a part of.
 I will not divulge too much in regards to the plot of each character’s romances, but for those who felt like Kitty and Mary didn’t get their fair share of love will not be disappointed by Lathan’s story.
 Colonel Fitzwilliam, always an enjoyable character, also gets his share, and even the snarky Caroline Bingley falls into love with a mysterious, charming gentleman.

 Lathan’s book is not one to miss, and will satisfy those who loved her previous portrayals of the Darcys.
 If you can, curl up with this novel on a cold, snowy evening as I did.
 You will not be disappointed.
 I give her four wax seals on her fourth effort.